"nonsense." POP-UP store will be held again this fall! | October 18-20, 2024 @ Yoyogi, Shibuya Ward

 Information

 City to Summit.
 Living in the city and the mountains.
-With skiing as their backbone, the creative team of Kojima Kanta and Tanabe Koya express themselves through design and photography.
-Having been involved in alpine skiing since childhood, they launched the brand out of a desire to "do something outside of alpine skiing."
-Their unique and innovative style, with a ski motif, is popular not only with skiers but also with young people in Tokyo.
+A creative team formed by Kanta Kojima and Koya Tanabe, who have skiing as their backbone and express themselves through design and photography.
+Having dedicated themselves to alpine skiing since childhood, they launched their brand with the desire to "do something other than alpine skiing."
+Their unique and innovative style, which uses skiing as a motif, is gaining popularity not only among skiers but also among young people in Tokyo.
 They also handle the graphics for WAPAN's current models.

 Instagram